 This course is designed to prepare the student for planning, conducting and evaluating quantitative, qualitative and mixed method research.
-It will build on previous knowledge of analysis, interpretation, and decision making in educational leadership and school improvement roles by connecting research methods to the scholastic K-12 educational settings.
+It will build on previous know ledge of analysis, interpretation, and decision making in educational leadership and school improvement roles by connecting research methods to the scholastic K-12 educational settings.
+Prerequisite: Master's level statistics with a grade of B or higher.